 — Folk cultures are respected and preserved.

 The protection of Uyghur culture and identity is a small part of the larger and historic affirmative action policies implemented ever since the beginning of modern China.

 After victory, the Communist Party reversed the Han-chauvinist policies of the Nationalist Party which ordained that anyone living within national borders should be assimilated to Han culture.
-The anti-chauvinist policies implemented by the CPC, of suppressing Han-supremacy, protecting ethnic minority cultures and identities, and promoting the economic empowerment of each to become equal to Han, are so comprehensive and far-reaching that affirmative action policies in the West are trifling in comparison:
+How ever, because Han chauvinist and prejudiced attitudes still exist, as well as many cases of discrimination, the CPC has implemented anti-chauvinist policies which suppressing Han-supremacy, protect ethnic minority cultures and identities, and promotes the economic empowerment of minorities.
+These are so comprehensive and far-reaching that affirmative action policies in the West are trifling in comparison:

 — Local governments of ethnic minority regions are all headed by members of the ethnic minority group, without exception.